 Under the supervision of the CDBG-DR Program Manager, the CDBG-DR Project Specialists will coordinate, provide technical assistance and guidance to implement the federal recovery program within the Community Finance Division.
 The position's responsibilities involve the coordination of delivery of technical assistance and understanding and maintaining a detailed working knowledge of over 25 federal and state statutes.
 The position will work with and coordinate closely with staff in the Office of Community Development which administers the State CDBG program.
 The position will be responsible for coordinating and/or supporting the State's application/request process from application development, roll-out of the program, administration and coordination of the program, and closeout of the program.
 The Project Specialist will monitor progress of projects and ensure timely submissions of requests for extensions, changes to scope, etc. and make recommendations for changes in procedures and other activities to accomplish program objectives and timelines.
-The coordinator will assist with validation of grant reimbursement requests and coordinate with appropriate staff to process/approve grant reimbursement requests.
+The coordinator will assist with validation of grant reimbursement requests.
 Additionally, the Project Specialist will conduct training on disaster assistance programs and other associated topics.